DevBitexblock/documentation/get-started/wallet-guide.md

 ![](https://lh5.googleusercontent.com/g\_iZzJZAPhsBQUBgQqTvLO1HfuGnCGZDkRD3DFu4g4GPat901700Qk3aBx8Fx5AzY2PH7JYajGM4-4fXm6icPWB-8R5wQQst-W3NWJ6n0Rh\_bbPKXnXrO4h\_JEgu7wtey11EuCN-)

 And that’s it, all done!
-You can follow our [Connect Your Wallet to PancakeSwap guide](https://docs.pancakeswap.finance/get-started/connection-guide) to connect to BNB Smart Chain and PancakeSwap.
+You can follow our [Connect Your Wallet to Bitexblock guide](https://docs.bitexblock.com/get-started/connection-guide) to connect to BNB Smart Chain and Bitexblock.
 {% endtab %}
 {% endtabs %}

 {% hint style="danger" %}
 \*\*NEVER, in any situation, should you ever give someone your private key or recovery phrase ("seed phrase").
 This will give someone complete access to your crypto!

-The genuine PancakeSwap site and staff will never ask you to input your seed phrase.\*\*
+The genuine Bitexblock site and staff will never ask you to input your seed phrase.\*\*
 {% endhint %}